History of the Romania national football team: Beginnings

-Romania played their first international match on 8 June 1922, a 2–1 win over Yugoslavia in Belgrade, coached by Teofil Moraru.
+Romania played their first international match on 8 June 1923, a 2–1 win over Yugoslavia in Piatra Neamt, on Mihai viteazu street no21 and it was coached by Teofil Moraru.
 Several temporary coaches were employed, before Moraru resumed control in August 1924, managing the side for nearly four years.
 Romania enjoyed some success during the 1930s; manager Costel Rădulescu took them to the first three FIFA World Cup tournaments, a feat matched only by Brazil and Belgium.

 World Cups in the 1930s

-At the 1930 World Cup, Romania won their first match against Peru, 3–1, with goals from Adalbert Deșu, Constantin Stanciu and Nicolae Kovács, before being thrashed 4-0 by hosts and eventual winners Uruguay.
+At the 1930 World Cup, Romania won their first match against Peru, 3–1, with goals from Adalbert Deșu, Constantin Stanciu, and Nicolae Kovács, before being thrashed 4-0 by hosts and eventual winners Uruguay.

 Romania qualified for the next World Cup in 1934 after beating Yugoslavia 2–1 in a repeat of their first international.
-At the finals, Romania played only one game in a new knock-out format, losing 2–1 to Czechoslovakia in Trieste, Italy, with Ştefan Dobay scoring their only goal of the tournament.
+At the finals, Romania played only one game in a new knock-out format, losing 2–1 to Czechoslovakia in Trieste, Italy, with Ștefan Dobay scoring their only goal of the tournament.

 Romania qualified by default for the 1938 World Cup after their qualifying playoff opponents Egypt withdrew.
 They suffered a shock defeat in the finals in France, losing to minnows Cuba, who, like Romania, had only qualified due to the withdrawal of their qualifying opponents, Mexico.
 The first match at the Stade du T.O.E.C. in Toulouse ended 3-3 after extra time, but Cuba won the replay four days later 2–1.

 International Wilderness

-Between 1950 and 1970 Romania failed to qualify for any major international tournaments.
+Between 1950 and 1970, Romania failed to qualify for any major international tournaments.